hyvonhan/Kyykka-Data-API/README.md

 # Instruction on how to run the tests of your database.

 Pytest can be used to test the database.
 It is included in the requirements.txt file, so it was already installed.
+To test the database copy the app.py from source_code folder into the test folder.
+Then go to command prompt and locate the test folder and type ```pytest```
+Details about test can be found at the comments inside db_test.py